Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 7. After the final decision is made and its implementation, you analyze its consequences - how successful the decision was, whether all significant factors were taken into account, what needed to be done differently or changed in the future.

-9. Effectively build a causal relationship
+9. Effectively build a cause-and-effect relationship

 Leadership and teamwork